khrt/Raisin/README.md

 ### req

-An alias for `$self->req`, which provides quick access to the [Raisin::Request](https://metacpan.org/pod/Raisin::Request) object for the current route.
+Provides quick access to the [Raisin::Request](https://metacpan.org/pod/Raisin::Request) object for the current route.

 Use `req` to get access to request headers, params, etc.